Referential communication in heterogeneous communities of pre-trained visual deep networks: Conclusion

-Besides the directions for future work we have already discussed, we would like to further explore how deep net variety affects the emergent protocol.
-The models we used in this study, while widely varied in terms of architecture, were all pre-trained on the same dataset, all except one using the same labels.
-How would adding models pre-trained on other types of input affect the protocol?
-Going beyond visual models, could networks pre-trained on different modalities (e.g., pre-trained visual nets and pre-trained language models) communicate?
+Despite our encouraging set of initial results, clearly much work is still needed before the envisaged communication layer can be of practical use.
+First, we observed a drop in performance in the referent generalization experiments compared to communication about in-domain referents.
+Future work should further explore the generality of the protocol, and devise ways to broaden it.

 We have motivated our study in terms of nets embedded in robots and self-driving cars.
-Such systems will not see the world as a discrete set of pictures, but rather as a fully embodied egocentric image flow.
+Such systems will not perceive the world as a discrete set of pictures, but rather as a fully embodied egocentric image flow.
 This scenario obviously poses further challenges.
 For example, two agents that need to communicate about an object would almost never have an identical view of it.
-How emergent communication could scale up to this setup is another important direction for future work.
+Scaling up our approach to this setup is another important direction for future work.

-Finally, referent denotation is an important building block of communication, but it's clearly just the starting point, and further work should extend deep net communication to other functions of language, such as highlighting different properties of objects, describing actions, and distinguishing between providing information, asking for it and giving instructions.
+Referent denotation is an important building block of communication, but it's clearly just the starting point, and further work should extend deep net communication to other functions of language, such as highlighting different properties of objects, describing actions, and distinguishing between providing information, asking for it and giving instructions.
+These features will in turn require extending the setup to multiple exchanges, and to agents that can function both as senders and as receivers.

-\acks{We are very grateful to Emily Cheng for her feedback and help to finalize the work.
-We thank Agnieszka Słowik for early contributions to the study.
-Dan Dediu, Rahma Chaabouni, and Clement Moulin Frier gave us useful feedback on the project.
-We also thank Thomas Brochhagen and the entirety of the COLT team for their thoughtful suggestions and input on continuous message analysis.